Jarrod Harbrow: Early life

 Harbrow was born in Cairns to an Indigenous Australian mother from Cairns and a Caucasian father from Mooroopna, Victoria.
-His indigenous ancestry can be traced to the Yirrganydji, a rainforest tribe in Far North Queensland.
+His indigenous ancestry can be traced to the Yirrganydji and Kuku Yalanji rainforest tribes in Far North Queensland.
 He grew up in the town of Cairns, in Queensland and began playing junior football with the Manunda Hawks and then the South Cairns in the AFL Cairns competition.
 He attended Woree State School while based in Cairns.

 When Harbrow was 13, his brother was rushed to the Townsville Hospital after being diagnosed with leukemia.
 As a result, Jarrod moved to Townsville with his family for one year and gave his brother bone marrow to survive leukemia.
 He continued to play junior football for the Hermit Park Tigers and attended Townsville Grammar School.

 In 2005, at the age of 16, Harbrow moved to country Victoria where he played for the Mooroopna Football Club before joining the TAC Cup side the Murray Bushrangers in a bid to nominate for the AFL Draft.
 He represented Queensland at both the 2004 AFL Under 16 Championships and 2006 AFL Under 18 Championships, both sides winning the respective division titles.

-He was overlooked in the 2006 AFL Draft, however had already attracted the attention of AFL talent scouts Peter Dean and Scott Clayton.
+He was overlooked in the 2006 AFL draft, however had already attracted the attention of AFL talent scouts Peter Dean and Scott Clayton.